 “The symbolism around the mine site, in the reporting structures and language used at shift starts all speak to the beginnings of a deep cultural shift and it is being embraced across the business – not because team members are instructed to, but because there is genuine resonance and belief in the program.”

-We look forward to sharing more about this wonderful recognition.
-For now we will soak up the positive feelings of making a difference and working with truly incredible people.
+This has been wonderful recognition of making a difference and working with truly incredible people.
 As we say, “Equipment doesn’t win Championships [Awards].
 People do.”